apmlabs/ace-box/docs/custom-use-case.md

 <br>

 ## Contribute
-It is possible to extend the out-of-the-box use-cases/roles/demos by integrating the needed configuration files into the ACE-Box repo.
+It is possible to extend the out-of-the-box use-cases by integrating the needed configuration files into the ACE-Box repository.